AScustomWorks/AS/README.md

 AS is a collection of modules for [VCV Rack](https://vcvrack.com/) by Alfredo Santamaria, Need a custom work?, you can find me at [Hakken.com.mx](http://www.hakken.com.mx/).

-AS Logo/Monogram Copyright (c) 2017 Alfredo Santamaria , All rights reserved.
+AS Logo/Monogram Copyright (c) 2017 Alfredo Santamaria, All rights reserved.

-Panel graphics in res/ are © 2017
-Derivative works may not use in any way the AS logo or panel graphics including custom component graphics (knobs, switches, screws, caps, etc.).
+Panel graphics including custom component graphics (knobs, switches, screws, caps, etc.) in res/ are now licensed CC BY-NC-ND 4.0, which states:

+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+NonCommercial — You may not use the material for commercial purposes.
+NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

-*** If you want to pay for a licence to use the graphics on any derivative work (excluding the AS Logo/Monogram), contact me directly at ascustomworks@gmail.com ***
+*** If you want to pay for a license to use the graphics on a commercial and/or derivative capacity (excluding the AS Logo/Monogram), contact me directly at ascustomworks@gmail.com ***

 ### Releases